dwerlen/asc_desc/README.md

  # using a string to specify more than one column for the sort clause
  Candy.where(:sugar => true).asc('classification, name')

+ # without argument, the method generates a sort by id (custom primary key supported)
+ # SELECT "candies".* FROM "candies" ORDER BY id ASC
+ Candy.where(:sugar => true).asc

  # the method is chainable
  Candy.where(:sugar => true).asc(:classification).asc(:name)
  ```